Skip to main content

 Café des Artistes / Le Crash (Montreal)

-The Café des Artistes, located at 1473 Dorchester Boulevard West (now René-Lévesque West), ranks among the most emblematic sites of Montreal’s artistic sociability during the 1950s and 1960s.
-Far more than a simple restaurant, it functioned as a cultural hub, a media gathering point, a venue for exhibitions and openings, and the foundation for the nightclubs located upstairs—the most famous of which remains Le Crash (along with related establishments, including the Chic-Choc).
+The Café des Artistes, located at 1473 Dorchester Boulevard West (now René-Lévesque West), is among the most emblematic sites of Montreal’s artistic sociability in the 1950s and 1960s.
+Far more than a simple restaurant, it served as a cultural hub, a media gathering place, a venue for exhibitions and openings, and the foundation for nightclubs established upstairs — the best known of which remains Le Crash (as well as related establishments, including the Chic-Choc and the Chez Henri nightclub).

 1. Overview

-The Café des Artistes belongs to the constellation of postwar Montreal venues where people would dine, socialize and extend the evening after performances.
-In the entertainment trade press (Radiomonde, Télémonde, later Télé-radiomonde), the establishment appears as a familiar address: descriptions evoke receptions, meetings, a constant flow of artists and radio-television workers, and its status as a downtown “hub.”
+The Café des Artistes belongs to the constellation of postwar Montreal venues where people came to eat, hold court and extend the evening after performances.
+In the specialized entertainment press (Radiomonde, Télémonde, then Télé-radiomonde), the establishment appears as a familiar address: it is described through receptions, meetings, a constant circulation of artists and radio/television workers, and a recognized “hub” in the downtown core.

-A museum-style reading of the site rests on its programmatic layering: a cultural café at street level and, above it, a nightlife scene driven by nightclubs, including Le Crash, closely associated with the urban modernity of the period.
+The “museum” reading of the site rests on its programmatic layering: a cultural café at street level and, above it, a nightlife scene carried by nightclubs, including Le Crash, associated with the urban modernity of the period.

 2. Origins and location (Dorchester / Mackay)

-Located at the corner of Dorchester Boulevard West and Mackay Street, the Café des Artistes took root in a downtown area undergoing rapid transformation, in close proximity to media hubs, theatres and hotels.
-This strategic location encouraged frequent patronage by people working in entertainment and communications.
-By the late 1950s, the press and specialized columns described it as a “central” venue, frequented by artists, journalists, actors and many Radio-Canada employees, especially when they were not gathering at the bar La Seine.
-The café—and particularly its terrace, among the earliest of its kind in Montreal— thus became an informal extension of the entertainment milieu, a social space where creators, hosts and radio-television professionals mingled.
+Located at the corner of Dorchester Boulevard West and Mackay Street, the Café des Artistes took root in the heart of a downtown area undergoing major change, in close proximity to media hubs, theatres and hotels.
+This strategic location encouraged frequentation by the performing-arts and communications milieus.
+From the late 1950s onward, the press and specialized columns described it as a “central” place, frequented by artists, journalists, actors and many Radio-Canada employees, especially when they were not gathering at the bar La Seine.
+The café — and especially its terrace, among the first of its kind in Montreal — thus established itself as an informal extension of the entertainment world, a social space where creators, hosts and radio and television artisans crossed paths.

 3. Ghislaine Branchaud Tellier: a central figure in cultural life

 Ghislaine Tellier occupies a fundamental place in the history of the Café des Artistes.
-Often retrospectively reduced to her role as a spouse, contemporary press accounts and photo captions instead show her as a manager, hostess and organizer—and, according to one explicit mention, as the venue’s head cook.
-Her presence embodied the café’s “home-like” dimension: a place people returned to, where they were recognized, and where collective events could be organized.
+Often reduced, in retrospect, to her role as a spouse, contemporary press and photo captions show her as a manager, hostess and facilitator — and, according to an explicit mention, as the venue’s head cook.
+Her presence embodies the Café’s “home” dimension: a place one returns to, where one is recognized, and where collective events can be organized.

-“It is the wife of Jean-Pierre Masson, Ghislaine Tellier-Masson, who acts as head cook at the ‘Café des Artistes.’
-According to customers, she does a very good job.”
+“It is the wife of Jean-Pierre Masson, Ghislaine Tellier-Masson, who serves as head cook at the ‘Café des Artistes.’
+According to customers, she does very well.”

 Télé-Radiomonde, December 16, 1972

-Remarried in 1972 to Jean-Pierre Masson (actor; role of Séraphin in Les Belles Histoires des Pays-d’en-Haut), Ghislaine developed an autonomous business trajectory; press headlines explicitly addressed the sale of the café, implicitly highlighting the social constraints imposed on women entrepreneurs.
+Remarried in 1972 to Jean-Pierre Masson (actor; played Séraphin in Les Belles Histoires des Pays-d'en-Haut), Ghislaine develops an autonomous trajectory in business; the press explicitly headlines the sale of the café and, implicitly, stages the social constraints imposed on women entrepreneurs.

 “To please my husband, I sold my ‘Café des Artistes.’”